-Krishna: God dwells in the heart of all beings,
+A Reading from the Bhagavad-Gita Krishna: God dwells in the hearts of all beings.

 Arjuna: Your God lives in your heart.

-And his power of wonder moves all things - puppets in a play of shadows - whirling them onwards on the steam of time.
+And his power of wonder moves all things - puppets in a play of shadows - whirling them onwards on the stream of time.